News Room

 Topic

-New audio is available for media use featuring Pascal Van Hentenryck of the Georgia Tech College of Engineering.
-He is the Associate Chair for Innovation and Entrepreneurship and the A. Russell Chandler (the third) Chair and Professor.
-He discusses strategies to address America’s electrical grid challenges.
+New audio is available for media use featuring Adam Schmidt, an Operations Research analyst at the Johns Hopkins University Applied Physics Lab.
+He speaks about strategies to address integrity in elections.
 This content is made available by INFORMS, the largest association for the decision and data sciences.
-What follows are 4 questions and responses, these responses were provided on September 6, 2022.
+What follows are 4 questions and responses.
+These responses were provided on October 14, 2022.

 Subject Matter Experts in